 10. LEOPOLD MUSEUM

-Dedicated to Secession Art (for which Viennese artists were the most influential), it tracks the historic break between the conservative art of the 19th century and the avant-garde artists of the 20th.
+Dedicated to Secession Art (for which Viennese artists were the most influential), it tracks the historic break that occurred between the conservative art of the 19th century and the avant-garde artists of the 20th century.

 11. ALBERTINA MUSEUM

-Once a remarkable private collection but gifted to the state, it is a journey through impressionism, pointillism, and cubism to early modern.
+Once a remarkable private collection but gifted to the state, it’s a fantastic gallery with Impressionism, Pointillism, and Cubism.

-Temporary exhibitions are housed on the top and bottom floor.
+Temporary exhibitions are housed on the top and bottom floors.
 On our visit, we were lucky to be treated to a Dialogue with Edvard Munch.

 12. KUNSTHISTORISCHES MUSEUM

-Secondly, the wide collection of strange curiosities picked up by the Habsburg Emperors over the centuries could keep you intrigued for hours.
+Secondly, the wide collection of strange curiosities in the Kunstkammer Wien picked up by the Habsburg Emperors over the centuries could keep you intrigued for hours.

-Thirdly, the volume of works by grandmasters from the 16th to 18th centuries including Rubens, Bruegel, van Dyck, Titian, and Tintoretto is immense.
+Thirdly, the volume of works by grandmasters from the 16th to 18th centuries, including Rubens, Bruegel, van Dyck, Titian, and Tintoretto, is immense.
+In particular, the museum has the world’s largest collection of works by Pieter Bruegel the Elder.

-But one of the best reasons to visit is the magnificent building they are housed in.
-Sweeping staircases, frescoed ceilings, grey marble pillars, and massive doorways connect the rooms adorned with important art.
+But one of the best reasons to visit is the magnificent building itself.
+Sweeping staircases, frescoed ceilings, grey marble pillars, and massive doorways connect the rooms, which are adorned with important art.

 13. LUNCH AT PALMENHAUS